 Mrs Hodson believes all primary aged children should be taught through first hand experiences, including outdoor learning and activities with international schools.
-She is passionate about opportunities and experiences for all children to enrich their learning.
+She is passionate about opportunities and experiences for all children to enrich their learning, and enjoys planning new activities and resources for the children to enjoy.

 Mrs Ellis has been teaching for over 20 years in various roles and educational settings.
 Alongside teaching at Poplar, Mrs Ellis is also a Specialist Leader of Education (SLE) and works as an independent Early Years consultant, supporting other schools to offer the best experiences for children.